-As an Organization Development Specialist, Jennifer Zoffel builds the capacity of state and local education agencies in the areas of change management, systems thinking, organizational restructuring, strategic planning, cross-group facilitation, and stakeholder engagement.
+As an Organization Development Specialist, Jennifer Zoffel builds the capacity of state and local education agencies in the areas of systems improvement, change management, organizational restructuring, strategic planning, leadership development, cross-group facilitation, and interest holder engagement.

 Zoffel’s background bridges organization development and leadership development, and her work aims to bring out the best in people and the organizations they serve.
-Through her role with the Region 15 Comprehensive Center, she interacts primarily with the California Department of Education and has served a wide variety of the department’s divisions, including Analysis Measurement and Accountability Reporting, Career and College Transition, Charter Schools, Curriculum Frameworks and Instructional Resources, Early Learning and Care, School Facilities and Transportation Services, and Student Achievement and Success.
+Through her role with the Region 15 Comprehensive Center, she interacts primarily with the California Department of Education and has served a wide variety of the department’s divisions, including Analysis Measurement and Accountability Reporting, Career and College Transition, Charter Schools, Curriculum Frameworks and Instructional Resources, Early Learning and Care, School Facilities and Transportation Services, Special Education, Student Achievement and Success, and Whole Child.
 She has also worked extensively with staff from California’s State Board of Education and the California Community College Chancellor’s Office.

 Previously, with the Noyce Leadership Institute, Zoffel served as the head operating officer, co-designed and facilitated a portfolio of executive learning programs for nonprofit leaders, and supported leadership fellows in maximizing their individual learning agendas.